-Victoria Cougars coach Wayne Naka

 Back in Scotland, Hand had a full-time job as an assistant engineer at the Murrayfield Stadium sports complex.
 He also missed his girlfriend, car, and the laid-back lifestyle of British hockey.

 “I’ve been trying to adjust to the fact that most of the teams across here, live, sleep and eat hockey.
 There’s a lot of pressure on you to win” (2)

 Plans changed a few days later.
 Hand announced that he reversed his decision and signed a new contract with Edmonton.
 The Oilers convinced him that he had a bright future if he would stay with the Cougars for the rest of the season.

 The contract gave him a measure of security.
 “It’s what I would call a fair arrangement,” said Hand.
 “We’ve worked it out that I’ll be playing in Victoria, and at some point, during the season, they’ll give me an indication of the progress I’m making.”
 (3)

 After two games, the Scottish star had four goals and one assist.
 “Time will tell how I do,” Hand stated, “A couple of games isn’t going to give you a true indication, but at least I haven’t felt out of place” (3)

 On October 4, 1986, Hand picked up three assists in a 7-5 loss to New Westminster.
 His point total now stood at eight points in only three games.
-There was a newfound excitement around Memorial Arena.
-Fans were starting to take notice of the team’s Scottish superstar.
+There was a newfound excitement around Memorial Arena the team’s new Scottish superstar.

 After the game, Hand took some time off and flew to Scotland to wrap up some personal affairs.
 He arranged the trip when he signed the contract with Edmonton.
 Hand was to fly back from Edinburgh in 16 days and return to the Cougars lineup.